A dessert with pineapple on a white plate in the star restaurant Atelier in the Hotel Bayerischer Hof in Munich

 Video: simply delicious

-Munich-born German-Japanese Tohru Nakamura was head chef at the Werneckhof until it closed in 2020 - he was voted "Chef of the Year" in the 2020 German edition of Gault&Millau.
-After his training, Nakamura worked at Munich's Hotel Königshof and in several three-star restaurants in Germany and abroad, helping the Werneckhof's cuisine to achieve international recognition.
+After his training, Tohru Nakamura worked at the Hotel Königshof in Munich and in several three-star restaurants in Germany and abroad, helping the Werneckhof's cuisine to achieve international recognition.
+Born in Munich, the German-Japanese chef was head chef at the Werneckhof until it closed in 2020, the same year he was voted ‘Chef of the Year’ in the German edition of Gault&Millau.
 The secret of his success lies in the successful combination of local and Far Eastern ingredients.

 European cuisine is the basis of my cooking.
 What makes it special is the Asian touch, especially my love of Japanese flavours.